Cautions to Observe

 - Do not apply essential oils neat on the skin (always dilute in a vegetable oil, non-perfumed lotion or cream, for example, 1 or 2 drops of essential oil to 5ml of vegetable oil).
 Undiluted dermal application of essential oils can lead to irritation and sensitisation.
 Lavender and Tea Tree essential oils are the exception to this rule (often used as a first aid remedy for insect stings, minor burns or skin abrasions, or mild skin infections), but repeated long term topical application of these oils is not advisable due to the risk of sensitisation.

 - Only use essential oils on infants aged between 3 months and 24-36 months in extreme moderation (1 drop of essential oil in 20ml of carrier medium – vegetable oil, non-perfumed cream or lotion).
-Do not use herbaceous, spice or citrus oils (with the exception of mandarin).
-The vital organs of babies are still developing.
+DO NOT use herbaceous, spice or citrus oils (with the exception of mandarin).
+The vital organs of babies are still developing; essential oils are highly concentrated.
 Essential oils are best diffused into the environment to soothe restlessness, and to aid sleep.
 Do not put drops of essential oils directly onto pillows due to the risk of eye contact.
-NEVER apply undiluted essential oils to a child, infants or babies skin.
-NEVER add undiluted essential oils to a bath.
+NEVER apply undiluted essential oils to a child, infants or babies skin and NEVER add undiluted essential oils to their bath.
 NEVER use essential oils for internal consumption.

-- Do not swallow or take essential oils internally (see below).
+- Do not swallow or take essential oils internally (see Accidents and Reactions below).

 - To avoid sensitization, do not use the same essential oil or blend of essential oils repeatedly; take breaks from use (every two or three weeks), and vary the essential oils you use if applying them over a long period.
 Also, use limited quantities (no more than 6 drops per day).
 Essential oils are highly concentrated; very small amounts are very effective.